Enterprise Finance Guarantee scheme explained

 Like any loan application, an Enterprise Finance Guarantee loan requires you to fill out an application and provide a raft of supporting documents, including a business plan, management accounts and financial projections.

-You can find more information on the Enterprise Finance Guarantee scheme on the Department of Business, Innovation and Skills (BIS) website.
+You can find more information on the Enterprise Finance Guarantee scheme on the British Business Bank website website.